thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

       Note that when the `$TYPE` is not explicitly defined in `$CHILD_DEVICE_ID/c8y-configuration-plugin.toml`, then the `$PATH` is used as the configuration type.
-1. On reception of a configuration request on the topic `tedge/$CHILD_DEVICE_ID/commands/req/config_snapshot`, The child-device specific software for configuration management:
+1. On reception of a configuration request on the topic `tedge/$CHILD_DEVICE_ID/commands/req/config_snapshot`, The child-device agent for configuration management:
    1. Uses the `path` and `type` information to retrieve the requested configuration content.
-   Note that these pieces of information are provided by the child-device specific software itself, and make sense only in the specific context of the device operating system and software.
+   Note that these pieces of information are provided by the child-device agent itself, and make sense only in the specific context of the device operating system and software.
    1. `PUT`s the content to the `url` specified by the request message.
-1. The child-device specific software for configuration management, notifies thin-edge over MQTT about the progress of the configuration snapshot request.
+1. The child-device agent for configuration management, notifies thin-edge over MQTT about the progress of the configuration snapshot request.
     1. These messages are published on the topic `tedge/$CHILD_DEVICE_ID/commands/res/config_snapshot`